emmanuelgjr/2025LLMTop10Mapping/FAIR.md

 - **References**:
   - [Resource Management in AI Systems](https://nvlpubs.nist.gov/nistpubs/ai/NIST.AI.100-2e2023.pdf)

 Mapping the OWASP Top 10 vulnerabilities for LLM applications to the FAIR framework is essential for understanding and mitigating risks in AI systems.
-By applying the FAIR Framework, organizations can assess the frequency and magnitude of potential losses, enabling them to prioritize security measures and make informed decisions to minimize vulnerabilities.
+The FAIR Framework applied to organizations can assess the frequency and magnitude of potential losses, enabling them to prioritize security measures and make informed decisions to minimize vulnerabilities.
 This mapping also provides a structured approach to identifying key risk factors, supporting a more resilient and secure implementation of LLM technologies.